lydell/dual/readme.md

 property.
 Also, the dual-role keys are automatically combo keys.
 However, don't worry if they're also listed in the comboKeys setting—that is taken care of.

-But, wait?
+But, wait!
 Does that mean that the downKey only can be combined with a specific set of keys?
 That kinda sucks!
 Well, yes it does.
 Fortunately, there is a way to deal with this, so that the downKey can be combined with _any_ key.
 Phew!